 An independent insurance agent's role is to educate and protect.
 They’ll make sure you have the proper uninsured motorist coverage should you find yourself in an accident with a driver without coverage.

-Uninsured drivers in the United States
+Uninsured drivers in the US

-As of December 2019, 13% of drivers in the United States did not have insurance.
+In recent years, nearly 13% of drivers in the United States did not have insurance.

 What Is Uninsured Motorist (Bodily Injury) Coverage?